garthdp/AgriEnergyPoeWebsite/README.md

 # Extra Information

 Farmers and employees has access to different pages so some pages will be unaccessable as a employee and farmer.

+# Changes based on feedback

+Added styling to website because that was the major feedback I recieved.

+Youtube link showcasing changes https://youtu.be/-EdvbBvLFHA